AI as Ego-less Intelligence (ela)

 The pattern is familiar: optimize for immediate user satisfaction, erode long-term user benefit.

-Unlike humans who have internal drives that sometimes align with truth-seeking (curiosity, desire for understanding), AI’s epistemic grounding is entirely externalized.
-It will optimize for whatever objective we provide—user satisfaction, engagement, accuracy, or some combination.
+Unlike humans who have internal drives that sometimes align with truth-seeking (curiosity, desire for understanding), AI’s epistemic grounding has been understood as entirely externalized — the system optimizes for whatever objective we provide, with no independent orientation toward truth.

 Constitutional Epistemics: How Governance Shapes “Truthful” AI